Welcome to today's edition of the Rush 24-7 podcast.

 At this point, they don't seem to be able to find much of a market.

-Well, apparently there have been problems.
+Well, apparently, there have been problems.

-It is growing, but uh I do believe in fairness.
+But I do believe in fairness.

-I remember when there was a fairness doctrine, and I think there was much more serious correct reporting to people.
+I remember when there was a fairness doctrine, and I think there was much more serious, correct reporting to people.

 I don't think she has the slightest clue what she's talking about.